Black gay pride: Most popular events

-The two largest black gay pride celebrations in the world are based in Atlanta, Georgia and Washington, D.C.
+Most major cities such as Dallas, Houston, Charlotte, Memphis, Miami, Los Angeles, Chicago, Nashville, New Orleans, and New York City host relatively large black pride celebrations but the two largest are based in Atlanta, Georgia and Washington, D.C.

 Atlanta Black Pride

 Created in 1996, Atlanta Black Pride weekend (ABPW) is the only official event for the black LGBT community in Atlanta.
 The event was partially inspired by a group of black gay friends who decided to have annual Labor Day picnics together at Piedmont Park.
 It has grown to be the largest black gay pride event in the world with a plethora of events catering to the black LGBT community.

 D.C.
 Black Pride

 D.C.
 Black Pride is the earliest and the second largest black LGBT pride event.
-The event first took place on Saturday, May 25, 1991 at Banneker Field.
+The event first took place on Saturday, May 25, 1991, at Banneker Field.
 Like all black LGBT celebrations, it started because the community did not see themselves fairly represented during D.C's annual Capital Pride.
 Event sponsors include CBE and Capital Pride.